Tyrrrz/PolyShim/Readme.md

 ### Member polyfills

 **PolyShim** provides a number of extension members that act as shims for instance or static members that are not available natively on older target frameworks.
-These extension members are typically defined within the global namespace, so they can be used on the corresponding types just like regular members, without any additional `using` directives.
+These extension members are defined within the global namespace, so they can be used on the corresponding types just like regular members, without any additional `using` directives.

-For example, with **PolyShim** you can reference the `Environment.ProcessId` static property (added in .NET 5.0) on any older version of .NET:
+For example, with **PolyShim** you can reference the `Environment.ProcessId` static property (added in .NET 5.0) on any version of .NET:

 ```csharp
 using System;